Finite switching near heteroclinic networks: Dynamics near a heteroclinic network

 An immediate consequence is that, because no infinite switching occurs, chaotic behaviour cannot be observed near a quasi-simple heteroclinic network.
 If the heteroclinic network is asymptotically stable, then no chaos exists for the dynamics since all trajectories are attracted to the network.
 On the other hand, when the heteroclinic network is not asymptotically stable, chaos may appear only at a distance from the network.

-Note that the assumption that transverse eigenvalues are negative is necessary if we want to admit asymptotic stability of the network.
-If there exists one positive transverse eigenvalue then the unstable manifold of the corresponding equilibrium is not contained in the network.
-In this case, by Theorem 2.8 in \cite{PCL2020} the network is not asymptotically stable, making infinite switching less likely (if its existence were possible).
+Note that the assumption about the sign of transverse eigenvalues only affects the definitions of the sets $C_{ijk}$ and $F_{ijk}$.
+Negative transverse eigenvalues are necessary if we want to admit asymptotic stability of the heteroclinic network.
+If there exists one positive transverse eigenvalue then the unstable manifold of the corresponding equilibrium is not contained in the heteroclinic network.
+In this case, by Theorem 2.8 in \cite{PCL2020}, the heteroclinic network is not asymptotically stable, making infinite switching less likely (if its existence were possible).